LucasSAPacheco/42_Libft/README.md

 **This was my first project studying at 42sp school**

-## May you ask why the llama emoticon on the top, it's just becouse llama is my favorite animal
+## You can ask why has a llama emoticon on the top, it's just becouse llama is my favorite animal